vishnut/HHH/README.md

 ## The Code

 The robot can wall follow, line follow (and edge follow), and do a number of cool tricks.
+Some of the code written close to competition day has been lost.
+So, a few methods may seem incomplete or messy.
+For example, when switching from our prototype to the final robot, we added flaps at the back so that the robot could score.
+Those flaps were connected to a non-continous servo and the code for that was only written/tested a few hours before competition due to delays in getting the final hardware ready.
+TODO: Improve time management :)

 ## The Team